dlim04/baxter-container/README.md

 Baxter robots.
 This container provides a CLI for running ROS and catkin commands and integrates the Baxter SDK automatically.

+![Screen recording of a terminal session on Debian 13 using the Baxter container to execute `enable_robot and tuck_arms` commands in a Visual Studio Code window](docs/demo.gif)

 ## Features
 - Interactive container for Baxter SDK, ROS, and catkin tools.
 - Automatic Baxter SDK installation into `BXT_PATH` if not present.